GlobalSport/state-decorator/README.md

 ## State sharing and slices

-- Declare a store and bind it to a component using _useStore_ or _useBindStore_ hooks.
+- Declare a store and bind it to a component using _useStore_ hooks.
 - Deeper in the tree component, use _useStoreSlice_ to get a store slice.
 - Component using slices will be refreshed only if their store slice changes.